Grand Island man, 39, returns home after being treated for coronavirus at Omaha hospital

 Danny Lemos returned to his Grand Island home Sunday after battling coronavirus.

-Lemos, 39, was taken by helicopter April 15 to Nebraska Medical Center in Omaha.
-During his battle with COVID-19, the hospital told his ex-wife that he had a 20% chance of survival.
+Lemos, 39, was taken by helicopter on April 15 to the Nebraska Medical Center in Omaha.
+During his battle with COVID-19, the disease caused by the novel coronavirus, the hospital told his ex-wife that he had a 20% chance of survival.
 He is now on a mandatory 14-day quarantine, and is anxious to get back to work.

 “It was quite the adventure, I can tell you that,” he said.